-At the time of inspection the property was found to be in a condition consistent with age, type and construction.
+At the time of inspection, the property was found to be in a condition generally consistent with age and type of construction.

-Some items of minor routine maintenance and repair were noted which will be required to be attended to in due course.
+Some items of minor routine repair and maintenance were noted which will be required to be attended to in due course.

 Essential Repairs

-None apparent.
+None noted.

-Estimated cost of essential repairs £ N/A Retention recommended?
-Yes X No Amount £ N/A
+Estimated cost of essential repairs £n/a Retention recommended?
+Yes X No Amount £ n/a

 Comment on Mortgagea bility

-within this report, subject to lenders requirement, we would confirm the pal mortgage loan purposes. roperty forms
+within this report, and individual lenders requirements, we would confirm normal mortgage loan purposes. the property

 Valuations

-Market value in present con Market value on completion Insurance reinstatement va (to include the cost of total it Is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 275,000 £ n/a £ 510,000
+Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 185,000 £ 265,000

 Buy To Let Cases

 What is the reasonable rangementh Short Assured Tenan ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £

 Is the property in an area w here there is a steady demand for rented accommodation of this type?
 Yes No

 Declaration

-Signed Surveyor's name Security Print Code [401568 = 6264] Electronically signed by:- JAMES STRUTHERS
+Signed Surveyor's name Security Print Code [546777 = 1932] Electronically signed by:- JAMES STRUTHERS

 Professional qualifications MRICS

 Company name DM Hall LLP

 Address 64 Market Place, Inverurie, AB51 3XN

 Telephone 01467 624393

 Fax 01467 622742

-Report date 19th December 2023
+Report date 7th June 2023